siangjun2/tp/docs/UserGuide.md

 * `list t/Alex` - **students** taught by any tutor whose name contains `Alex`
 * `list ps/paid` - shows persons whose payment status is **Paid**

+### Displaying a person: `display`

+Displays detailed information about a person in TutorPal.

+Format:
+`display INDEX`

+* Displays the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+- `display 3`

 ### Editing a person : `edit`

 Edits an existing person in TutorPal.

 Format:
-`edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [j/JOINDATE] [c/CLASS]…`
+`edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [d/JOINDATE] [c/CLASS]…`

 Examples:
-- edit 1 p/91234567 e/johndoe@example.com
+- `edit 1 p/91234567 e/johndoe@example.com`
-- edit 2 c/s4wed1400
+- `edit 2 c/s4wed1400`
-- edit 3 j/15-02-2024
+- `edit 3 d/15-02-2024`

 What to know:
 - INDEX refers to the number shown in the list (1-based).
 - At least one field must be provided.
-- Role (r/) cannot be edited.
+- Role (`r/`) cannot be edited.
 - Editing classes replaces all existing classes (not added on top).

 Corner cases:
 - Students must end up with exactly one class.
 If you provide more than one class for a student, the edit fails.
-- Providing an empty class (c/ with no value) is not allowed; at least one class is required.
+- Providing an empty class (`c/` with no value) is not allowed; at least one class is required.
-- Changing join date (j/) is allowed, but any already-marked attendance must still be valid with the new join date:
+- Changing join date (`d/`) is allowed, but any already-marked attendance must still be valid with the new join date:
     - Attendance is only valid from the join week up to the current week (inclusive).
     - If the new join date would make some marked weeks invalid, the edit will fail.
 Unmark those weeks first, then edit the join date.
 This avoids hidden changes and keeps attendance clean.
 - If INDEX is not in the displayed list, the command fails with an “invalid index” message.

 ### Locating students and tutors by name: `find`

 Finds students and tutors whose names contain any of the given keywords.

 Format:
 `find KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g `chong` will match `Chong`